Jenseits1/Jenseits1/README.md

-## 👋 Hello

-I'm a curious and motivated learner with a deep interest in how computers work under the hood.
+I am a curious and motivated learner with a deep interest in how computers work under the hood.
 I enjoy exploring systems from the ground up — from bits and bytes to language design and runtime behavior

+I like to challenge defaults and explore how things can be done differently

-🛠️ Languages: Java, Javascript/Typescript, Python, Rust
+🛠️ Languages: Java, JavaScript/TypeScript, Python, Rust
-📚 Interests: Compilers, Interpreters, Computer Science and Software Engineering
+📚 Interests: Compilers, Interpreters, Computer Science, Software Engineering